 This is my husband’s flatbread recipe, and it’s such a versatile bread that we always try to keep some in the freezer just to have on hand.
-We use it for everything, from sandwiches and pizzas, to chips and breakfast wraps.
-We combine freshly ground flaxseed along with white whole-wheat flour for a perfect blend that’s both healthy and full of flavor.
+It’s made with freshly ground flaxseed along with white whole-wheat flour for a blend that’s both healthy and full of flavor.
+These flatbreads are soft and fold easily, yet sturdy enough to hold a substantial filling like grilled chicken.
+With creative topping combinations and fillings, it lends itself to a variety of possibilities.
+You can even make them into chips to dip in hummus or top it like an artisan pizza.
+Although, I think this flatbread is at its best when it’s hot off the skillet.

-- When using flaxseed, the most important thing to know is that it needs to be ground in order to release its health benefits.
-You can purchase it already ground or do it yourself with a small coffee grinder.
-Either way, it should be stored in the refrigerator or freezer because it can go rancid very quickly.
+Flaxseed is a good source of fiber, omega-3 fatty acids, and phytochemicals called lignans, but it needs to be ground in order to release its health benefits.
+You can buy it already ground or grind it yourself with a small coffee or spice grinder.
+Either way, it should be stored in the refrigerator once the bag is opened.
+Ground flaxseed can go rancid quickly when left at room temperature because of the oil in the flaxseed.

 Flatbread Topping Ideas